16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 IceMule 1602-SG Traveler Large ($299.95, originally $395.99; target.com)

-Reviewers love the wide mouth design and stability of this family-sized cooler that carries like a duffel bag or a backpack.
+Reviewers love the wide-mouth design and stability of this family-size cooler that carries like a duffel bag or a backpack.
 “Keeps everything cold and holds everything we need.
 Best part is the way it sits perfectly stable in the boat and opens from the top,” writes one reviewer.

 And because of the backpack silhouette, that means less time getting sandy, but rest assured the exterior itself is incredibly easy to brush off and clean.
-More important features for beach-going include the fact that it’s leak-proof, buoyant (it can literally float down a river with you) and waterproof.
-And for storage, it rolls right up to fit into tight spaces (like in between all those beach chairs in your trunk.)
+More important features for beachgoing include the fact that it’s leakproof, buoyant (it can literally float down a river with you) and waterproof.
+And for storage, it rolls right up to fit into tight spaces (like in between all those beach chairs in your trunk).

 ___________________________________________________________________________